 The 2021 Berlinale Competition Audience Award will be presented at this year’s festival in cooperation with radioeins (rbb), rbb Fernsehen and the Berlin International Film Festival one time only for the Competition section.
 The award presentation and screening of the winning film will take place on June 20, 2021 at 7 pm at Freiluftkino Museumsinsel.

 All Berlinale visitors can use the voting cards to choose the winner of the Audience Award in the Panorama section.
 The Panorama Audience Award was inaugurated in 1999 and is presented by radioeins radio station, rbb television and the Panorama section.

-The winners of the 2021 Panorama Audience Awards are scheduled to be determined and the awards will be presented on June 20, 2021 at 9.30 pm at Freiluftkino Kreuzberg.
+The winner of the 2021 Panorama Audience Award is scheduled to be determined during the Summer Special and the awards will be presented on June 20, 2021 at 9.30 pm at Freiluftkino Kreuzberg.

 Award Perspektive Deutsches Kino

 A jury of three presents the Compass-Perspektive-Award for the best film in the current Perspektive Deutsches Kino programme.
 The award includes 5,000 Euros in prize money and the director is given a trophy in the form of a compass.